 In the 38 chapters of her 1908 novel Anne of Green Gables, L.M.
 Montgomery gave readers a heroine who felt like a friend.
 In 1985, Sullivan Entertainment brought Anne to life on screen in a way that none of the previous adaptations had, and more than one generation has since associated Canadian actress Megan Follows with Anne.

-Now, we have a Netflix mini-series about to enter its third season (Anne With An E Season 3 is streaming on Netflix January 3rd, 2019) that has fans of the novel, earlier adaptations, and critics, divided.
+Now, the latest version of the story, the Netflix mini-series, has fans of the novel, earlier adaptations, and critics, divided.
 It’s no exaggeration to say that most everybody – film professionals and casual viewers alike, and even some who have only seen clips – has a strong opinion or two about “Anne with an E.” So which is it?
 Is this period drama gratuitously gritty with plot lines swerving dangerously away from the canon, or is it an unforgettable heartwarming tale of a young girl finding love, family and friendship, told with realism?
 As the title of this article makes clear, I’m in the second camp, but it took me a while to get there.
 This most definitely is a new take on an old favorite.

 Our young anti-heroine’s (played by Amy McNulty) early childhood has been filled with a darkness reserved for circa 1890s orphans, and it shows.
 She comes to Avonlea, Prince Edward Island a “broken” child.
 Despite her past, she illuminates the Victorian lives of the people in this reserved farming community.